Coat of Arms, Flag, Logo

 Symbolism

-There are many symbolic meanings to various parts of the Hamilton Police Service Coat of Arms.
-The exterior frame of maple leaves, the trillium, and St. Edward’s Crown follows the traditional style of police coat of arms for an Ontario municipal police service.
+There are many symbolic meanings to various parts of the Hamilton Police Service Badge.
+The exterior frame of maple leaves, the trillium, and Canadian Royal Crown follows the traditional style of police Badge for an Ontario municipal police service.
 The Police Service has the responsibility of upholding the peace and the administration of justice under the Canadian Crown.
-The Royal Crown, at the top of the coat of armst, symbolizes the administration of Crown’s justice, while the laurel of maple leaves and trillium refer to Canada and Ontario respectively.
+The Canadian Royal Crown, at the top of the Badge, symbolizes the administration of Crown’s justice, while the laurel of maple leaves and trillium refer to Canada and Ontario respectively.
 The blue field represents the harbour of the City of Hamilton and the gold edges represent the City’s industry and wealth.
 The Red Maple Leaf represents Canada.
-The two cinquefoils allude to the arms of the City of Hamilton in which such a cinquefoil also appears.
+The Leaf has been interpreted into six sections representing the six former municipalities.
+The two red cinquefoils on either side of the Trillium allude to the arms of the City of Hamilton in which such a cinquefoil also appears.
 The cinquefoil is taken from the arms of the Chief of Clan Hamilton, and it thus refers to the City's namesake.

 Hamilton Police Service Flag